galaxyproject/galaxy-hub/src/GalaxyUpdates/2014_04/index.md

 <div class='right'><a href='https://training.bioinformatics.ucdavis.edu/'><img src="/src/Images/Logos/UCDavisLogoSmall.gif" alt="UC Davis"  /></a></div>

 The workshop will include a rich collection of lectures and hands-on sessions, covering both theory and tools.
-We will cover the basics of several high throughput sequencing technologies, but will focus on Illumina and !PacBio data for hands-on exercises.
+We will cover the basics of several high throughput sequencing technologies, but will focus on Illumina and PacBio data for hands-on exercises.
 Participants will explore software and protocols, create and modify workflows, and diagnose/treat problematic data.
 Workshop exercises will be performed using the popular Galaxy platform (http://usegalaxy.org) on the [Amazon Cloud](http://aws.amazon.com/) which allows for powerful web-based data analyses.
 There are no prerequisites other than basic familiarity with genomic concepts.

 A similar workshop, [using command line interfaces to perform the analysis](http://training.bioinformatics.ucdavis.edu/2014/02/13/using-the-linux-command-line-for-analysis-of-high-throughput-sequence-data-september-15-19-2014/), is being offered September 15-19, 2014.